ArtemBoikoDnipro/Mobile-Service-Provider/README.md

-On ethical grounds GitHub repo is private to prevent copying of code by other participants of the first course in ADDITIONAL EDUCATION section.
+On ethical grounds GitHub repo is private to prevent copying of code by other participants of the first course in CV's ADDITIONAL EDUCATION section.